top of page

 Many Israelis and other Jewish people protest against Israel's genocide of the Palestinian people.
 They have answered that question, but let's expand:

-If I criticize Trump's government, I'm not criticizing every single American.
-Hating and discriminating against every American because of what their government does is an entirely different thing.
+If I criticize Trump's government, I'm not criticizing every single American or Christian personally.
+Hating and discriminating against every person because of what a government does is an entirely different thing.

 Why should my taxes support a country overseas when we don't take care of our own?